 The content has been reviewed for quality and accuracy to the best of our knowledge by Qunomedical and its Medical Board of Experts.

 In an emergency, in case of a heart attack.

 Individuals that have previously had other unsuccessful treatments against blocked arteries.

 Possibility of cognitive deficiencies.

 Heart bypass or coronary bypass surgery is performed when you have a blocked coronary artery.
 These are blood vessels that supply blood to the heart.
 If they are blocked, blood may stop flowing to the heart.
 This has severe consequences, and can cause serious chest pains, a heart attack and can also lead to death.

 A typical bypass procedure works as follows:

-Heart bypass is a major surgery and requires a lot of post-operative care.
+Heart bypass is major surgery and requires a lot of post-operative care.
 Medications will of course be prescribed, which you should duly adhere to.
-They will help to prevent blood clots, lower blood pressure and control diabetes.
+They will help to prevent blood clots, lower blood pressure, and control diabetes.